 Indeed, much of the attention drawn from Tourists tended to go towards the historical attractions within the Nikko town itself such as the Toshogu Shrine, Rinnoji Temple, Taiyun Mausoleum, etc. Such structures showcased some well preserved wooden temples and treasures that have earned it UNESCO World Heritage status.

-However, just out of town (reachable by the pretty convenient buses accepting the relatively reasonably-priced All Nikko Pass), we were able to make our way into the mountains near the Chuzenjiko (Lake Chuzenji), which drained into the towering 97m Kegon Waterfall - easily considered one of Japan's top 3 waterfalls.
+However, just out of town (reachable by the pretty convenient buses accepting the relatively reasonably-priced All Nikko Pass), we were able to make our way into the mountains near the Chuzenjiko (Lake Chuzenji), which drained as the Daiya River (大谷川 or Daiyagawa) into the towering 97m Kegon Waterfall - easily considered one of Japan's top 3 waterfalls.

 This waterfall consisted of a main plunge followed by extensive cascades further downstream that seemed to have just as much cumulative height as the main drop of the waterfall itself.
 I think the 97m measure pertained only to the main plunge, but I'm sure if someone wanted to give this waterfall the benefit of the doubt, it could've easily been more like 200m or so if one counted those downstream cascades.